potah/r-getting-and-cleaning-data-ass4/CodeBook.md

   - combined trainActivity and testActivity
 - `subject`: 10299 x 1
   - combined trainSubject and testSubject

+Note that column headings for the data tables loaded so far are not meaningful.

 ### Part 2.
-Extract mean and std. deviation columns
+Extract mean and standard deviation columns
-We clean up the column names and extract only this which are mean and std. deviation.

-The resulting dataset is:
+We will use the `getFeatures` function to load a data table from the `features.txt` file included in the downloaded zip.

+Resulting datatable is:
+- `features`: 561 x 1
+  - contains "pretty" names for each of the 561 measurements in the part 1. `activityData`
+  - column name is `name`

+Set the column names on the `activityData` datatable to the `features` data.

+Create a new data table with only the mean and standard deviation measurements:
+- `meanAndStdActivities`: 10299 x 48
+  - only mean and standard deviation measurements for X,Y,Z axis for:
+    - timeBodyAcc
+    - timeGravityAcc
+    - timeBodyAccJerk
+    - timeBodyGyro
+    - timeBodyGyroJerk
+    - freqBodyAcc
+    - freqBodyAccJerk
-- mean_and_std_activities
+    - freqBodyGyro

 ### Part 3.
 Apply the descriptive activity names to the activity
-The script then produces a list of activity names which match the rows of the activity_data / mean_and_std_activities.

-The activity names dataframe produced is:
+We will use the `getActivityLabels` function to load a data table from the `activity_labels.txt` file included in the downloaded zip.

+Resulting data table is:
+- `activityLabelsTbl`: 6 x 2
+  - column names: id, label

+The column `activityLabelsTbl$label` is used to map the `activityType` data table from part 1 to have the activity names instead of the ids.

+Resulting data table is:
+- `activityType`: 10299 x 1
-- activity_type_labels_df
+  - column name: activity_name

 ### Part 4.
 Use the descriptive activity names with the combined mean and std. dataset
 Add the descriptive activity names to our data.